-Rob spent 2019 honing his craft, perfecting his Italian sausages, adding in his breakfast patties, selling them at the Playas del Coco feria, and expanding out to other Guanacaste ferias like the Flamingo Monday Night Market and the Tamarindo Night Market on Thursdays.
+Rob spent 2019 honing his craft, perfecting his Italian sausages, adding in his breakfast patties, selling them at the Playas del Coco feria, and expanding out to other Guanacaste ferias like the Flamingo Monday Moonlight Market and the Tamarindo Night Market.

 Very soon, he was working various ferias around Guanacaste, and The Sausage Guy was a full time concern with a loyal following and an expanding range of products.

 Then 2020 happened.
 You know, the pandemic that changed everything and everyone’s lives all over the world.

 For Rob, it meant the end of the ferias.
 He still had word-of-mouth business in Guanacaste, but now he decided to get onto social media.